adwaitr/adwaitr/README.md

-##> Introduction
+## > Introduction
 <p align="justified">
 I'm a senior undergraduate at <a href="https://en.wikipedia.org/wiki/SIES_Graduate_School_of_Technology">SIES GST</a> focusing on various applications of Machine Learning, Data Science & Artificial General Intelligence.
 I primarily work in Python and R.<br>
-I'm currently involved in developing projects on <a href="https://github.com/adwaitr/AlgorithmicSecuritiesAnalysisPython-ASAP-">Finance</a>, Economics & Policy.
+I'm currently involved in developing projects on <a href="https://github.com/adwaitr/University-Banking-Interface">Finance</a>, <a href="https://github.com/adwaitr/AlgorithmicSecuritiesAnalysisPython-ASAP-"> Economics </a> & Policy.
 I have a deep-rooted interest in philosophy, politics & history.<br>
 I'm open to any collaborations in the fields mentioned above ⚡.
 </p>

 ## > Skills
-* Machine Learning
+* 📫 Machine Learning
-* Data Science
+* 📫 Data Science
-* Artificial General Intelligence
+* 📫 Artificial General Intelligence
-* Competitive Coding
+* 📫 Competitive Coding

 ## > Currently
 * ⚡ Software Development Intern, National Informatics Centre - India.